 - 2 pounds ground beef fresh or frozen

-- 2 oz taco seasoning or another seasoning blend of your choice (around 4 tbsp per 1 oz)
+- 2 oz taco seasoning or another seasoning blend of your choice (around 4 tablespoon per 1 oz)

-- 3 tbsp lime juice or red wine vinegar or lemon juice
+- 3 tablespoon lime juice or red wine vinegar or lemon juice

 - green onion chopped (optional)